opensourcefeed/opensourcefeed.github.io/distribution-trident.md

 Project Trident can be considered as a continuation of the TrueOS desktop edition.
 This project took birth when the TrueOS project decided to become a core distribution. ie, a distribution that acts as a base for other distributions.
 The Trident project is lead by some of the TrueOS project members and they also invite the contributions from open source community.

-As per the available information, Project Trident will be using LXQt as default desktop environment.
-It will also provide the option to use Lumina Desktop, a native desktop developed by the TrueOS team.
+Project Trident will be using Lumina as default desktop environment.
+It a simple and functional desktop environment developed by TrueOS team.